 As with coal, "proved reserves" means the natural gas that has been discovered and defined at a significant level of certainty and that can be economically recovered.
 "Technically recoverable" resources are estimates of the amount of gas that can be recovered, using current technology, without regard to cost.
 The chart below demonstrates that even as natural gas use increases, proved reserves continue to (paradoxically) increase.
 This is the result of improved extraction technology rendering natural gas increasingly economic, particularly with regards to unconventional sources.
 (For example, the 2013 International Energy Outlook stated that reserves had grown by 39 percent over the past 20 years, and that the total reserves were 6,793 Tcf, both of which are smaller than the 2016 numbers.)
-The charts below indicate the proved reserves of various regions since 1980.
+The chart below indicate the proved reserves of various regions since 1980.
 The exact numbers in the chart are not important, but it should give you a feel for the general trend over time.
 (In case you have trouble seeing it, the top line is the Middle East, the blue line is Africa, the brown line is Asia & Oceana, the black line is North America, the green line is Central & South America, and Europe is in yellow.)

 The nuances of resource estimates for non-renewable energy sources are incredibly complex.
 (For those who are interested, here is a full explanation of natural gas resource classifications.)
 For all of us, the larger point is the importance of being fully aware of these concepts and qualifiers whenever you are working with or analyzing data related to reserves of non-renewable energy sources.

 Shale Gas, the Play